tuvvshe/restaurant/README.md

 ###Add new item
 1. Click "Manage menu items" Button on the left
 2. Click "Add new menu item" button
-3. Fill in all information and click OK
+3. Fill in all information and click Ok

 ###Edit menu item
 1. Click "Manage menu items" Button on the left